PeterBHull/portfolio_simulation/README.md

 # portfolio_simulation
 Using the Wharton CRSP historical stock return database and python to replicate and generate further insights to the findings in the paper "Age Matters": https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3363360

 See the jupyter notebook for my preliminary findings when working as an undergraduate researcher on this topic.
+There were further findings which I have not included in this repo.

 Two types of portfolios were constructed and evaluated from 1926-2016